This Supernatural feature contains MAJOR spoilers up to and including the series finale.

 Watch if you like: Dante’s Inferno, soft rock anthems

-Like “No Rest For The Wicked,” this was a real game-changer for the show.
+Like “No Rest For The Wicked,” this was a real watershed moment for the show.
 Sam’s death and the deal Dean makes to bring him back set in motion just about every major storyline since.
 But these episodes don’t make the list just for that reason.
-They also make up a dramatic, satisfying season finale in which the bad guy of two years is dispatched, the Winchester men get some closure (this is most recent appearance of Jeffrey Dean Morgan as John Winchester, excluding voice-only) and the mythology gets a bit more development.
+The “only one can live” set up Sam is dropped into is always an intriguing premise, and these two episodes make up a dramatic, satisfying season finale in which the bad guy of two years is dispatched, the Winchester men get some closure, and the mythology gets a bit more development.

 Best moment: Sam’s first death.
 The regularity with which the Winchester boys die and come back to life is a long-running joke and has even been the focus of more than one episode over the years, so it’s easy to forget just what a huge, horrifying moment that first death is, back when they used to take it seriously.